Implications of conformal invariance in momentum space: Worked example: Worked example: <TJJ>

 \subsection{\texorpdfstring{General form of $\< T^{\mu_1 \nu_1} J^{\mu_2} J^{\mu_3} \>$ in $d = 3$}{General form of <TJJ> in d=3}}

 Let us now focus on the special case of $d=3$.
-Examining the form of the solution \eqref{e:fermAform} to the primary CWIs, we find that all triple-$K$ integrals can be evaluated in terms of elementary integrals using \eqref{e:Khalf}.
-If an integral diverges, we use the regularisation \eqref{e:scheme}.
+Since in odd dimensions the correlation function is automatically finite, we can use any regularisation scheme to achieve the goal.
+It is therefore most convenient to use the scheme \eqref{e:genscheme} with $u = 1$ and $v = 0$, since all triple-$K$ integrals can then be evaluated in terms of elementary integrals using \eqref{e:Khalf}.
 In this way, we find

 with similar integrals following from the permutation formula \eqref{e:Jsym}.